novikov-ai/cyclomatic-complexity/reducing-cyclomatic-complexity/example-three/README.md

 ## Methods used

-- remove else <-
+- removed nil check
-- polymorphism <-
+- changed another data structure for Users
-- remove null
+- removed for loop
-- table logic
+- encapsulated processing logic into separated functions